mdbudde/PVRecordPhysio/README.md

 # PVRecordPhysio
 Recording time-locked animal physiology alongside MRI (Bruker) paravision

-GUI to configure and record physiologic data alongsice MRI data in Paravision environment.
+GUI to configure and record physiologic data alongside MRI data in Paravision environment.

 Once hardware has been connected and configured, this program will record values to a text file at a prescribed interval alongside the MRI data.
 This approach makes it easier to view and use the values in subsequent processing.